kundanTarafdar04/Weather_app/README.md

 A responsive weather web application built using **HTML**, **CSS**, and **JavaScript**.
 It fetches real-time weather data using the [WeatherAPI](https://www.weatherapi.com/), and displays the current conditions along with an hourly forecast.

+> **Note:** "This weather app was built with guidance and help from ChatGPT while learning how to work with APIs, JavaScript, and UI design."

 > **Note:** This app works from local files but may not work when directly hosted from GitHub due to API key and CORS restrictions.

 ---